joseph0017/alx-system_engineering-devops/0x19-postmortem/README.md

 * 10/05/23 12:19AM (GMT+1) checked the configurations files for MySQL, Apache2, and indeed they are valid.
 Yet Apache2 fails.
 * 10/05/23 2:45AM (GMT+1)  checked the var/logs no logs for PHP found.
 * 10/05/23 3:00AM (GMT+1) checked the configuration files for PHP in /var/www/html/wp-settings.php
-found the error on line 137
-* "on line: 137 require_once( ABSPATH .
+found the error "on line: 137 require_once( ABSPATH .
 WPINC . '/class-wp-locale.phpp' );"

 # Root cause and resolution
 The error was a mispelling error on line 137 "require_once( ABSPATH .
 WPINC . '/class-wp-locale.phpp' );" it should be "require_once( ABSPATH .
 WPINC . '/class-wp-locale.php' )".